leihuang23/leihuang.me-source/content/posts/ai-has-no-understanding.md

 I sometimes fall for their confidence and overestimate their abilities.

 My handwriting isn't great, so I thought AI could improve it.
-After collecting my handwritten coordinates, I asked Gemini 2.5 Pro for improvement.
+After collecting my handwriting coordinates, I asked Gemini 2.5 Pro for improvement.

 {{<user>}}
 I have a coordinates path that represents a one-stroke path of the text "Hello".
 My handwriting is ugly and I want you to improve it.
 Give me a more stylish one-stroke path.
 Here's the js array for my current path: